We know how much there is to remember during the process of moving home – it’s a hugely stressful time for most people.

 We’ve put together a few important questions that you should make sure you ask the sellers before you sign the contract, buy your dream house and plan moving home – otherwise it could turn out to be a little less dreamy than you first thought!

-We also have a handy checklist to help you through the house buying process.
+We also have a handy checklist of questions to help you through the house buying process.

 - How long has the house been on the market?